micahke/imgui-go/CONTRIBUTING.md

 ### Code Style

-Please make sure Go code is formatted according to `go fmt`, and use the following linter: [golangci-lint](https://github.com/golangci/golangci-lint).
+Please make sure code is formatted according to `go fmt`, and use the following linter: [golangci-lint](https://github.com/golangci/golangci-lint).

 > If there are linter errors that you didn't introduce, you don't have to clean them up - I might have missed them and will be handling them separately.

-For the C++ code under `/wrapper`, run `clang-format` (version 11 or newer) to adhere to the common formatting as specified by `/wrapper/.clang-format` file.

 ### Upgrade to newer Dear ImGui version

-To update the **Dear ImGui** sources, overwrite the files in the `imgui` subfolders.
-Please avoid any files not needed by the wrapper.

 An upgrade with _major_ changes in the API should be on purpose and with coordination.
 Such a change requires a bump of the major version of this wrapper.

 Otherwise, try to keep the API of this wrapper stable and keep compatible wrapper functions for changed/upgraded functions.

 On an upgrade of **Dear ImGui**, apart from updating the actual files, be sure to do the following steps:
-* In case `imconfig.h` is changed, be sure the intentional overrides in `wrapper/ConfigOverride.h` stay in effect.
+* In case `imconfig.h` is changed, be sure to keep the intentional changes: Obsolete functions should not be compiled, and the `iggAssert()` function must survive.
 * Have a look at any extended enumerations.
 The Go variant will need extension/change as well, otherwise the constants will be wrong.
 * Check for any documentation changes of exported functions.
 The Go documentation should reflect such changes as well.
 * Run `go test ./...` .
-There is at least one test which is bound to the version and needs change as well.
+There is at least one test that is bound to the version and needs change as well.
 * Update the screenshots of the examples, they show the version number.
-Use `imgui-go-examples` to create it.
 * Update the `README.md` file, it indicates the version number.
 * Check if the license of **Dear ImGui** has changed and update the `_licenses/imgui-LICENSE.txt` file.
 This may happen every year (copyright year).